 Import feed to map bundles with their component (member) items.
 All components must also be captured in the Product feed for accurate data attribution.
 Bundle feed is NOT required for the core Toolio integration.

 Toolio uses attributes for planning and reporting.
-You can think of attributes, as dimensions you want to report by or as columns on an Excel sheet.
-Each model has a set of core attributes that are needed for the system to operate.
+Attributes can either be derived or come directly from your data feed.
+You can think of attributes as dimensions you want to report by or as columns on an Excel sheet.
+Each model has a set of required, core attributes that are needed for the system to operate.
+Core attributes are standard across all Toolio accounts.
 You can see the core attributes in the core model documentation.

-Each core model also supports adding custom attributes as additional data elements.
+Each core model also supports adding custom attributes in addition to Toolio's core attributes.
 Custom attributes allow you to input additional dimensions in the system and use those dimensions for planning purposes.
+These attributes are customized to your business needs during your account configuration.
 Below are a few examples for the attributes you might want to add for the different objects:

 Division (men, women, kids)

 The attributes defined on product are automatically associated with Sale, Inventory and Purchase Order, hence if you are using an attribute on Product, you won’t have to add them to the other data models.